gkoenig/GettingCleaningData_Project/README.md

 The working directory contains the file 'run_analysis.R' and all the required data files for the test set, the training set as well as the subjects and activity_labels, each in a seperate .txt file.
 The .txt files needs to be in the same folder as the .R script to be imported successfully.
-The output of the script run_analysis.R is the cleaned, tidy data set in the output file tidyData.csv.
+The output of the script run_analysis.R is the cleaned, tidy data set in the output file tidyData.txt.

 To execute the R script, use _Rscript_ tool, e.g. in Bash
 ```